 Good investors always understand the market and what’s going on with it.
 This is true whether you’re investing in stocks or homes.
 If you’re planning to buy and sell property often or to be a landlord, it usually makes the most sense to start near where you live.
 This can keep your costs for traveling to and from properties down.
 And it’s easier to have a hands-on approach with your tenants this way.

 You can get to know your local market by keeping an eye on home listings and talking with realtors.
 You might also check with local community development corporations, which many urban areas have.
 These local entities are focused on redeveloping property and often have an eye on affordable properties.
-They may not be targeting the same market you are, but they can give you some insider knowledge on which areas of town are developing most quickly.
+They may not be targeting the same market you are in, but they can give you some insider knowledge on which areas of town are developing most quickly.

 Step 4 – Keep a Handle on Your Expenses